Francis-Young/tongjiyun/README.md

 # tongjiyun
-hub for java web programm of tongjiyun pages
+Hub for java web programm of tongjiyun pages.
+Every one can edit or pull resource codes form here within our team.